By Terry Trucco

 Surroundings: The bad news is this uber-chic hotel is way out west, several long blocks from the subway and only slightly closer to bus stops.
 The good news is this west Chelsea neighborhood, once a wasteland, is growing more interesting every day.
 The hotel is in the middle of Chelsea’s art gallery and club scene and a short hop from Chelsea Piers’ uber-sports facilities.
 It’s also steps away from an entrance to the High Line elevated park.
 Also nearby are Chelsea’s Joyce Theater, specializing in dance performances, the Meatpacking District with its restaurants, clubs and boutiques and, slightly farther afield, Greenwich Village, SoHo, Tribeca and, in the opposite direction, Madison Square Garden.
 The hot new NoMad neighborhood is a not-too-long walk east.

-Back story: Built from the ground up, this is the first north of the border property of the small Mexican boutique chian Grupo Habita, hence the name.
+Back story: Built from the ground up, this was the first north of the border property of the small Mexican boutique chain Grupo Habita, hence the name.
 Its designer New York-based architect Enrique Norten of Ten Arquitectos is also Mexican, as is the manager.
 The hotel opened in September 2011.
+Fast forward to January 2020.
+The hotel is now managed by Selina, a stylish lifestyle chain based in Pedasi, Panama with branches throughout Latin America, Europe and the U.S.

 Keep in mind: The small rooms are really small, even if the prices aren’t.